The Internationale: Spanish translations

 There are several Spanish versions, with distinct variations but without any attribution to single authors.
 The earliest is still sung by the Spanish Communist Party but it was apparently produced around 1910, before the split between Socialist and Communist parties across Europe around 1920.
 This version is also supported by the ruling Communist Party in Cuba.
 The Mexican version, in contrast, is based on earlier versions of "The Internationale", suggesting that it dates to the Mexican Revolution.
 The Argentine version was associated with the Argentine Socialist Party from 1958 to the junta of the generals in 1976.

 In Latin America, "The Internationale" has also been translated into different indigenous languages, including Aymara, Guaraní, Nahuatl, and Quechua.

 Swahili translation

 In Kenya, "The Internationale" was translated into Swahili by the Communist Party Marxist - Kenya.
 It was declared the group's anthem during the second national congress in November 2024.
 Known as Wimbo wa Kimataifa, the Internationale, was translated by the then-party chairman, Mwandawiro Mghanga and performed by the party's band and released in a bundled album, together with other revolutionary songs and poems.

 Vietnamese translation

-"The Internationale" was first translated into Vietnamese by the founder of the Communist Party of Vietnam and the first President of modern Vietnam, Ho Chi Minh, under the pseudonym "Nguyễn Ái Quốc".
-The current lyrics in Vietnamese were translated by the 1st and 2nd General Secretaries of the Communist Party of Vietnam, Trần Phú and Lê Hồng Phong.
-It was subsequently adopted by the Communist Party of Vietnam.
+The Vietnamese version of "The Internationale" was first translated by Ho Chi Minh under the pseudonym "Nguyễn Ái Quốc".
+Later translations were made by Trần Phú and Lê Hồng Phong, whose version became the standard adopted by the Communist Party of Vietnam.